-With the fear of a global pandemic spreading all over the world, the demand for cleanup services to sanitize homes and company spaces is growing.
+With the fear of a global pandemic spreading all over the world, the demand for cleanup services to disinfect homes and company spaces is growing.
 With the infection rate of COVID-19 being as high as it is, and how unfamiliar it remains, you need to make sure to take the necessary precautions and keep yourself and the people around you safe from the dangers of this virus.

 One major disadvantage that many are facing during this pandemic is that often, the coronavirus does not show any symptoms until some time has passed.
 An infected person may spread the infection to others in their vicinity before their own infection is identified, and they begin seeking treatment.

 Once they are tested positive, however, the problem doesn’t end.
-The fact remains that the virus is able to survive for quite a while on various surfaces and that unless effort is made to sanitize these surfaces, there is a high risk of others getting infected as well.
+The fact remains that the virus is able to survive for quite a while on various surfaces and that unless effort is made to disinfect these surfaces, there is a high risk of others getting infected as well.

 This, however, is not the job of an average person.